emmasimp/paper_gitcourse/paper.md

 The formation of cloud drops is fundemental to the climate system.

 Cloud droplets were observed in the cloud chamber (J. Bloggs et al 1990)

+Jones et al (1998) tried to oberserve clouds in a chamber before but they were rubbish